-GEM has more than 25 years of progressively responsible experience at various Federal government Agencies providing expert safeguards and security services.
-Our professional experts have extensive experience in all disciplines of safeguards and security and provide security support to our flagship customers – the Department of Energy (DOE), the National Nuclear Security Administration (NNSA), and the Department of Homeland Security and (DHS).
-GEM also provided support for many commercial customers that manage multiple DOE nuclear facilities, laboratories, and environmental sites nationwide.
+GEM has more than 25 years of progressively responsible experience at various Federal Government Agencies providing expert S&S services.
+Our professional experts have extensive experience in all disciplines of S&S and provide security support to our flagship customers – the DOE, the NNSA, and the DHS.
+GEM also provides support for many commercial customers that manage multiple DOE nuclear facilities, laboratories, and environmental sites nationwide.

 - Maintain the continuity and effectiveness of your site/facility security

-- Ensure the integrity of safeguards and security at a manageable and realistic cost
+- Ensure the integrity of S&S at a manageable and realistic cost

-- Create program architecture that aids adjustment to new technologies, staffing requirements, security missions and continuous improvement of processes
+- Create program architecture that aids adjustment to new technologies, staffing requirements, security missions, lessons learned, best practices, and continuous improvement of processes

 GEM has contributed to the development and implementation of national, state, and local security policy for physical protection of

 - Civil aviation facilities/assets